sahilg13/data-science-tutorial/README.md

 https://sahilg13.github.io/data-science-tutorial/

 ## About
 This project walks the reader through the data science pipeline while trying to answer the question of whether Drake's music appeals to different genders.
-The website contains all the code and detailed prose outlining the following steps of the pipeline:
+The website contains all the Python code and detailed prose outlining the following steps of the pipeline:

 1. Data collection
 2. Data management